OSGeo/gdal/gdal/doc/source/api/csharp/csharp_vector.rst

                 case FieldType.OFTInteger:
                     value = feature.GetFieldAsInteger(i);
                     break;
-                // Note this is only a sub set of the possible field types }
+                // Note this is only a sub-set of the possible field types }
             ret.Add(key, value);
         }